What to expect when buying a preexisting dental practice

 Buying your first dental practice is a giant leap toward success.
 Buying a preexisting dental practice can have its perks and, at the same time, its downsides.
-This is a pivotal moment in your life, and you want to make sure your new investment is worth the price you agree to pay.
+Kyle L. Summerford, BS, goes over several things to keep in mind during this transition as you approach this pivotal moment.

 If you have never had a practice of your own, you may be a little in the dark on what you should expect after you buy one.
 Prior to owning your very own dental practice, at the end of each day you walked away without any headaches or troubles … and, most importantly, no exorbitant expenses.
 You didn’t even have to give a second thought to overhead, such as payroll and unexpected office repairs, just to name a few expenses that come with owning a dental practice.

 ALSO BY KYLE SUMMERFORD | Making the 'alternate benefit' profitable

 Read these tips to find out how you can protect yourself now that you have — or are considering buying — a practice of your own.

 Whether it’s staff members’ salary, reckless spending, broken equipment, unexpected large ticket items … these are just a few things to expect when purchasing an existing dental practice.
 Be sure to know what you’re investing in before you negotiate the price.

 When you purchased the practice you inherited, remember that the staff comes along with it.
 Personalities clashing, internal feuds, staff family issues … these are some things to expect that will ultimately affect a person’s work-related performance and, in turn, affect your new investment.
 How can you protect yourself?